mjilugu/android_apps/README.md

 android_apps
 ============

-Programming Mobile Applications for Android Handheld Systems
+A Foray into Android Programming.